 Why isn’t Dwight Gooden in the Hall of Fame?
 That’s a fair question.
 I saw him pitch when he was at his best.
 And when he was at his best, he was at least as good as anyone else I’ve ever seen in my lifetime.
 Furthermore, one of his comparables is Roy Halladay, who is in the Hall of Fame.
 What’s the difference?

 It’s actually two questions

 Dwight Gooden is a complicated story.
 His numbers aren’t quite up to Hall of Fame standards.
 That’s one question.
 But no sane person who saw him pitch in 1985 would deny he had Hall of Fame talent.
 He dominated in every way that year, leading the league in wins, ERA, strikeouts, and posting a 0.965 WHIP.
 And not just average Hall of Fame talent.
-I’ve seen Gooden pitch and I’ve seen Pedro Martinez pitch.
+I saw Gooden pitch in his prime and I saw Pedro Martinez pitch in his prime.
 Gooden was every bit as talented as Martinez.

 So the second question is why his talent didn’t translate into Hall of Fame numbers.

 Dwight Gooden versus Roy Halladay

 Hall of Fame cases are generally made on a player’s 7-year peak.
 The exception tends to be players who have extraordinarily long careers, but a player who remains a star past age 40 is also likely to have a really good seven-year peak.

 Roy Halladay has a tough case because he had a 10-year run from 2002 to 2011 where he made eight all-star teams, won 20 games three times, and led the league in at least one noteworthy pitching category seven times.
 But he had one mediocre season in 2004 at age 27 that broke up his period of dominance.
 His seven best seasons didn’t happen 7 years in a row.